owenyeo/tp/docs/UserGuide.md

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </div>

+* Clicking on your friend's name will display their timetable on the right hand side.

 ### Viewing help : `help`

 Shows a message explaining how to access the help page.